 We used to have the regular menu for lunch, Sambar with plain rice and vegetables as additional.Here this is a mix of all together with freshly ground Masala which enhances the Aroma and Taste.Simply awesome with Papad or chips or any vegetable stir fry can match this wonderful Bisisbelabath.

 When we look at its health benefits, there is in no doubt that this dish is very healthy with rice, as it is abundant in carbohydrates, and it acts as fuel for our body.
-Protein is rich in Dal with soluble fibre, Vegetables rich in vitamins and nutrients, along with Aromatic Masala which enhances the taste, altogether Bisibelabath/Sambar sadham is a healthy and filling dish, try and Enjoy!
+Protein is rich in Dal with soluble fiber, Vegetables rich in vitamins and nutrients, along with Aromatic Masala which enhances the taste, altogether Bisibelabath/Sambar sadham is a healthy and filling dish, try and Enjoy!

 Toor Dal-1/4 cup